 No Wi-Fi.
 The watch relies entirely on cellular data.
 In buildings with thick walls or basements where cell signal drops, the watch loses all connectivity including GPS.
 A Wi-Fi fallback would solve this, but Gabb hasn’t added it.

 MyGabb app required.
 All management happens through the parent app, available on both iOS and Android.
-Setup takes about 15 minutes including activation and contact setup.
+Setup includes activation and contact setup.

 Gabb Watch 3 vs the Competition